deltaclock/blog/content/posts/cross_compile_frida/index.md

 Unfortunately, running a _frida server_ on the device wasn't as simple.

-During my initial attempts, I thought I could just download the precompiled _frida-server-armhf_ variant from Github and proceed with my hooking efforts.
+During my initial attempts, I thought I could just download the precompiled _frida-server-armhf_ variant from GitHub and proceed with my hooking efforts.
 The binary could run on the target, after replacing the interpreter path with the correct `ld` path found on the device.

 ```sh
 patchelf --set-interpreter /lib/ld-linux.so.3 frida-server-16.6.6-linux-armhf
 ```

 The screenshot below depicts the subsequent problems encountered.
-Despite _frida-server_ successfully starting and able to communicate with a frida client, it was <u>unable</u> to actually attach to any processes, throwing the error _«Failed to attach: unable to load library»_.
+Despite _frida-server_ successfully starting and being able to communicate with a Frida client, it was <u>unable</u> to actually attach to any processes, throwing the error _«Failed to attach: unable to load library»_.

 {{< figure src="images/frida_error.png" alt="Frida attach error." caption="Frida attach error emitted by [loader.c](https://github.com/frida/frida-core/blob/2ebec1addff5e0bc908a7f0a5979dd86452b05b8/src/linux/helpers/loader.c#L150)" >}}

-Analyzing frida's loader, we can see this error message is emitted when _frida-server_ fails to dynamically load the _friga-agent_ shared object.
+Analyzing Frida's loader, we can see this error message is emitted when _frida-server_ fails to dynamically load the _friga-agent_ shared object.
 The root cause of the `libc->dlopen` failure stems from the inability of the dynamic loader (`ld`) to load a hard-float ABI object, as mentioned previously.

 {{< codeimporter url="https://raw.githubusercontent.com/frida/frida-core/2ebec1addff5e0bc908a7f0a5979dd86452b05b8/src/linux/helpers/loader.c" type="c" startLine="116" endLine="129" >}}